Alcoa reports big loss after impairment charge

 "If investors were hoping that the new year would bring a somewhat rosier picture for Alcoa, they really aren't seeing or hearing much difference from 2013," said Jonathan Pavlik, a portfolio manager at Stewart Capital in Pittsburgh on the forecasts.

-Stubbornly low prices for aluminium - used in the aerospace, construction and automotive industries - have hurt the Alcoa's upstream operations, which mine bauxite, refine it into alumina and smelt alumina to produce aluminium.
+Stubbornly low prices for aluminum - used in the aerospace, construction and automotive industries - have hurt the Alcoa's upstream operations, which mine bauxite, refine it into alumina and smelt alumina to produce aluminum.

 "The results were disappointing.
 Wading through the goodwill impairment and the non-recurring items, we're still looking at a miss of 2 cents," said Stephen Massocca, fund manager at Wedbush Morgan in San Francisco.